 On the north end of Maydan Tahrir, this huge neoclassical building is home to the world's largest collection of ancient Egyptian artifacts.
-With more than 100,000 items in total, it is said that if you were to spend just one minute on each item, it would take over nine months to complete the tour.
+With more than 100,000 items in total, it is said that if you were to spend just one minute on each item, it would take more than nine months to complete the tour.
 You need to be selective here, and it's a good idea to buy a museum guidebook or hire a museum guide.
 You can purchase a map of the museum (£E35), helpful in getting your bearings, but it doesn't include much in the way of historical description.
 The Egyptian Museum in Cairo: Official Catalogue (£E100, available in the museum) is a far more comprehensive and practical guide.
 Official museum guides are available and you can bargain on the rate.
 The museum's breadth is staggering; more than half a day would cover a fair amount, but it can be hot inside.

 Some of the museum's finest pieces are in the center of the ground floor, below the atrium and rotunda.
-The area makes a good
+The area makes a

-place to start, acting as a preview for the rest of the museum.
+good place to start, acting as a preview for the rest of the museum.
 Among the prized possessions here are three colossi of the legendary New Kingdom pharaoh Ramses II (1290–1224 BC); a limestone statue of Djoser (around 2600 BC), the 2nd Dynasty pharaoh who built the Step Pyramid in Saqqara; several sarcophagi; and a floor from the destroyed palace of Akhenaton (1353–1335 BC), the heretic monotheist king.
 The Narmer Palette, a piece from about 3000 BC, is thought to document the first unification of northern and southern Egypt.

 Rooms around the atrium are arranged chronologically, clockwise from the left (west) of the entrance: the Old Kingdom (2575–2134 BC) in rooms 31, 32, 36, 37, 41, 42, 46, and 47; the Middle Kingdom (2040–1640 BC) in rooms 11, 12, 16, 17, 21, 22, 26, and 27; the New Kingdom (1550–1070 BC) in rooms 1–10, 14, 15, 19, and 20; Greco-Roman Egypt (332 BC–c.
 AD 395) in rooms 34, 35, 39, and 40; and Nubian Exhibits in rooms 44 and 45.